-Our advice is to pick your moments to get ahead, namely the drier ground, otherwise you can make less experienced hikers feel nervous or rushed in an already strange environment.
+But our advice is to pick your moments to get ahead, namely when walking briefly on any dry ground sections, otherwise you can make less experienced hikers feel nervous or rushed in an already strange environment.

 Be sure to take time to look around and appreciate your surroundings.
-The smoothness of the canyon walls at the bottom, the sheer scale of the walls and even a colorful tree once in a while.
+The smoothness of the canyon walls at the bottom, the sheer scale of the walls and even a colorful tree once in a while are often missed.

 5. Epic Slot Canyon Hiking

 The next 2 hours or so are simply mind-blowing.
-Hiking the Narrows is like being dropped into a computer game or a surreal maze but with only one direction so you can’t get lost.
+Day hiking The Narrows from the bottom up is like being dropped into a computer game or a surreal maze but with only one direction so you can’t get lost.

-There will be obstacles along your hike.
 You may have to climb out of the river up a steep bank to bypass a deep section of water.
-Or you might end up climbing over a boulder like we did.
+Or you might end up climbing over a huge boulder like we did (pictured above).

 Even if you see people coming back who tell you ‘the end is at the next obstacle’ – it isn’t.

-Then all of a sudden, we knew we had made it to Big Spring.
+Then all of a sudden, we knew we had made it to Big Springs.

 It should be roughly 4 hours after the time you started by now and the perfect time to relax with a late lunch.
 All uncertainty is removed because now you know you just have to go back on yourself the entire way.